fraromesc/px4_ros2_docker/README.md

 This will open a Docker the container (`px4_ros2_con`) where you can work with PX4, ROS 2, and Gazebo.
 ### Windows and WSL

-To start an interactive container based on the generated image, run:
+To start an interactive container based on the generated image, run the following command at the same time that Docker Desktop is open:

 ```bash
 bash containerWSL_run.sh